Corporate Plan 2017-18

 - where appropriate, supporting the efficient operation of the Australian financial system.

-- results focussed – we take pride in our work, owning decisions that we make;
+- results focussed – we demonstrate a thorough understanding of our responsibilities and take pride in our work, owning decisions that we make;

-- responsive – we demonstrate initiative and the ability to adapt to changing circumstances; and
+- responsive – we consult carefully and demonstrate initiative and the ability to adapt to changing circumstances; and

 - clear – we communicate in a straightforward and timely manner.

 The AOFM has structured its core operational activities into three broad areas.
-Activities in portfolio and global market research (including monitoring and anticipating regulatory impacts of financial markets) , deal design and execution, and investor engagement together form what in the financial sector is typically viewed as ‘front office’ related (Funding, Markets and Strategy).
+Activities in portfolio and global market research (including monitoring and anticipating regulatory impacts on financial markets) , transaction design and execution, and investor engagement, together form what in the financial sector is typically viewed as ‘front office’ related (Funding, Markets and Strategy).

-Business Operations comprise the settlement of deals, together with all payment obligations and the monitoring and financial statement reporting of the AOFM’s transactions (and balance sheet activity) on behalf of the Commonwealth form what is typically viewed in the financial sector as the ‘back office’ (Accounting Services).
+Business Operations comprise transaction settlements, together with all associated payment obligations and the monitoring and financial statement reporting of the AOFM’s transactions (and balance sheet activity) on behalf of the Australian Government.
+These activities form what is typically viewed in the financial sector as the ‘back office’ (Accounting Services).
 This is effectively two separate teams.

-AOFM governance, corporate related functions and support to the Chief Executive sit within a separate part of the organisation (Corporate Development).
-Advice on issues surrounding the AOFM’s staff development objectives and APS specific issues are provided directly to the Chief Executive by a senior advisor role.
+AOFM governance, corporate related functions and support to the Chief Executive sit within a Corporate Development business unit.
+Advice on issues regarding the AOFM’s staff development objectives and APS specific issues are provided directly to the Chief Executive by a senior advisor role.

 This overall structure provides for an appropriate segregation of duties – consistent with financial industry best practice.
 Each office is organised into a number of teams that focus on specific aspects of the AOFM’s business processes, internal support and government financing (and asset management).

 The Treasurer is responsible for administering legislation associated with debt management, and has the power to authorise the investment of public funds for the purpose of asset management.
-The Department of Treasury is responsible for borrowing money on the public credit of the government and for administering the legislation relating to this responsibility.
-As such, the Secretary to the Treasury is accountable for implementation of the debt management mandate and is Chair of the AOFM Advisory Board.
-The AOFM Advisory Board comprises membership from both private and public sectors, and offers a source of independent advice to the Secretary on debt management related matters.
+The Department of the Treasury is responsible for borrowing money on the public credit of the Government and for administering the legislation relating to this responsibility.
+As such, the Secretary to the Treasury is accountable for implementation of the debt management mandate and looks to the AOFM to provide technical and strategic advice on related matters.

-The AOFM Chief Executive Officer is accountable to the Secretary and to the Treasurer for the execution of debt management strategies and the achievement of financing tasks through the annual issuance programs.
+The AOFM Chief Executive Officer is accountable to the Secretary and to the Treasurer for the execution of debt management strategies and the achievement of financing tasks on behalf of the Government through the AOFM’s annual issuance programs.

 The regulatory environment for banks has undergone significant change in recent years.
-Some of the impacts of these changes are emerging as important issues for the AOFM (and indeed sovereign issuers generally) as they will change the way in which the primary market for bond issuance operates.
-This is of particular interest given the heavy reliance of the AOFM on this as a means by which to access domestic and global markets.
-More specifically, this relates to the ability of financial institutions to hold/warehouse bonds won at tender (in the ‘primary’ market) before on-selling to investors through the ‘secondary market’.
-In a world where banks (for a number of reasons, not the least of which will be increased costs) have a reduced appetite for warehousing government bonds and to be involved in fixed interest market-making, this will have implications for market liquidity, something that is of key importance to investors.
-It also has implications for the concentration of banks that are active price-makers for government bonds in the secondary market and for those that are willing to participate regularly in primary market tenders – in this regard a concentration has already begun to emerge.
-In turn this will have implications for the manner and rate at which the AOFM can look to regularly conduct its issuance programs.
+Some of the impacts continue to be important for the AOFM (and indeed sovereign issuers generally) as they have the potential to appreciably change the way that the primary market for bond issuance operates.
+This is of particular interest given the AOFM’s reliance on the market-making banks to distribute bonds to domestic and global investors.
+More specifically, this relates to the willingness and capacity of these banks to warehouse bonds won at tender (in the ‘primary’ market) before on-selling to investors through the ‘secondary market’.
+If the costs of this activity continue to be pushed higher as a result of regulation, intermediary banks may have a reduced appetite for fixed interest market-making.
+This will impact market liquidity, something that is of key importance to investors.
+It may also lead to further concentration among the intermediary banks.
+More recently, there has been some speculation that the trend towards increasing regulation in the banking sector may be reversed in coming years, particularly in the US.

 |Meet the budget financing task in a cost-effective manner subject to acceptable risk|